jackvanb/nba-salary-cap/README.md

 ## Development server

-Run `npm prerender && npm run serve:ssr` for a dev server (not using Firebase).
+Run `npm run prerender && npm run serve:ssr` for a dev server (not using Firebase).
 Navigate to `http://localhost:4000/`.

 NOTE: The server will be talking to the production database.